A question I regularly get from students is ‘Should I take the IELTS or TOEFL test,’ and also ‘IELTS vs TOEFL: Which is the easiest?’

 The first thing you need to check is which universities and colleges accept each test.
 If you really want to go to a certain university and it only accepts IELTS, then that is the test you should do.
-You can check which institutions accept IELTS and the band score you need here.
-For TOEFL you should check here.
+You can check which institutions accept IELTS and the band score you need.
+Check here For TOEFL.

 You should also check if there is a test center in your local area.
 The test is already stressful without having to do lots of travelling.
-You can find your local IELTS test centre here.
+You can find your local IELTS test centre.

 You should also think about why you want to do the test.
 If it is for university entrance there is not much difference between the two tests, but if you are not attending university and just need it to move to another country, the General Training paper that IELTS offers is proabably much more suitable for your needs.

 IELTS vs TOEFL: Similarities

 Both test the four main language skills: reading, writing, listening and speaking.
 They are both standardised tests which- in theory- means that the scores are consistent throughout the world.

 There is not much difference in price either, with both costing between $150 and $250 dollars depending on where you do it.